-I dropped him at the Chateau and went on a run to Tommy’s.
-He came out of the shower to a double helping of chili burgers and fries.
-He looked like he was gonna barf.
-I pulled out the remainder of the joint I had shared with Petty the previous night on top of the Ojai.
+I drop him at the Chateau and go on a run to Tommy’s.
+He comes out of the shower to a double helping of chili burgers and fries.
+He looks like he was gonna barf.
+I pull out the remainder of the joint I shared with Petty on top of the Ojai.

-“Pot don’t do it no more fer me,” he complained while taking a long drag.
+“Pot don’t do it no more fer me,” he complains while taking a long drag.

-He stopped complaining and finished his double double Tommy’s, stopping me from sharing his fries.
+He stops complaining and finishes his double double Tommy’s, stopping me from sharing his fries.